ovh/docs/pages/manage_and_operate/kms/quick-start/guide.en-gb.md

 ![Create a certificate](images/create_certificat_03.png){.thumbnail}

-The second parr of the form allow you to indicate the [OVHcloud identities](/pages/manage_and_operate/iam/identities-management) associated to this certificate used to calculate access rights via the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui).
+The second part of the form allow you to indicate the [OVHcloud identities](/pages/manage_and_operate/iam/identities-management) associated to this certificate used to calculate access rights via the [OVHcloud IAM](/pages/account_and_service_management/account_information/iam-policy-ui).
 It's possible to add the `root` identity to the certificate so not to be constrained by the OVHcloud IAM.

 ![Create a certificate](images/create_certificat_04.png){.thumbnail}